ionoid/docs.ionoid.io/docs/DeployApp/deployApp.md

 - Connect to your Ionoid account.

-- In Project List, click on the project that you want to deploy app on it.
+- In Project List, select the project that you want to deploy app on it.

 ![Project List](ProjectsList.png)